cesarsotovalero/cesarsotovalero.github.io/_posts/2022/queue/2020-05-02-programming-for-the-web-with-javascript.md

 ## Objects as JSON

-- JS objects can be converted to a JSON string vi a `JSON.stringify(myObject)`
+- JavaScript objects can be converted to a JSON string vi a `JSON.stringify(myObject)`
 - String representations can be onverted back to an object via `JSON.parse(jsonString)`
 - All values mus be a string, number, array, boolean, null, or another valid JSON object